From OpenClaw to Hermes Agent

 graph LR

-subgraph hooks["Hooks (event-triggered)"]
+subgraph hooks["Hooks (event-triggered, real-time)"]

 H1["session-now-reporter<br/>agent:start"]